jtpils/VoxelRCNN/doc/memo.md

 The dataset is composed by several parts. original images/lidar in .jpeg and .bin files. e.g.:
 `train_images/host-a004_cam0_1232815252251064006.jpeg`, `train_lidar/host-a004_lidar1_1232815252301696606.bin`.
 These files are all cooresponding to the `sample_data.json` file.

-The connotations are in another folder what the fuck!!!!! plz dont lost connection plz.

 ### Json format

 1. sample_data